eerimoq/nala/README.rst

 - Traceback(s) on failure
 - Works well with errors reported by sanitizers
 - Test isolation with fork()
-- Only run test(s) matching given pattern
+- Only run tests matching given pattern
 - Optional parallel test execution to save time
 - Amalgamated source and header files ready to drop in your project
 - JSON test report